waltonjones/ab3_sensitivity/5r-behavior.md

 Finally, we tried to verify the importance of NPF-NPFR signaling for a fly’s foraging ability.
 One of the conventional methods which have been used for testing fly’s attraction behavior is the trap-assay \cite{Park_2002}.
 However, testing a behavior of the flies in group often produces confusing results because of the behavioral interferences caused by other flies, masking the effects of the tested cues \cite{Ramdya_2014}.
 To address this problem, we have designed new assay for testing single fly's attraction behavior (Fig 6-A).
 As illustrated, a single fly is introduced into the “origin chamber” containing wet Kimwipes.
 And through a narrow tube, the fly can move into the “bait chamber” which contains an odorous bait.
 For a bait, we used fresh apple juice which showed very similar response profile to ethyl butyrate by fly’s antennal large basiconic ORNs (Fig 6-B).

+We first examined this assay to make sure that this setting is valid for testing fly’s attraction behavior.

 We first examined if this assay is usable for testing olfactory attraction behavior.
 After about 40 hours in the dark room, 96% of the wild-type flies moved into the apple juice chamber.
 On the other hand, less than 27% of the wild-type flies moved into the chamber with distilled water.